 A visit to the glamorous world of Hollywood productions is a nice detour on any visit to this part of Morocco, but let’s go back into the foothills of the mountains themselves.
 There are dozens of experiences that offer you the chance to spend time with the local Berber people.
 The original inhabitants of the Maghreb still make up a sizeable part of Moroccan society, and offer an insight into the traditional ways of life here.
 As ever with these interactions, you must do research to pick experiences that directly benefit the people involved; tourism has both positively and negatively impacted the Berber (also known as the Amazigh).

 We think the perfect way to discover the magic of Morocco is to book an extended trip that combines bustling Marrakech with a few days heading into the unknown.

-Many people are already thinking of an early 2021 getaway to Marrakech.
+Many people are already thinking of a 2021 getaway to Marrakech.
 The fourth-largest city in Morocco is close to the foothills of the Atlas Mountains, and with these smart options, you can enjoy the best of both worlds.

 Sir Richard Branson’s stunning retreat in the Atlas Mountains offers views of Morocco’s tallest peak.
 Aside from the impressive landscape, this hotel also has log fires and a heated pool to keep you warm during those cold Saharan nights.
 There are just a few rooms available, making this the ideal desert hideaway for those in the know.